-So today we’ll have a look at the technique of “product switching”, which allows you to earn multiple signup bonuses with one financial institution without incurring additional credit checks, and also helps to improve your credit score and keep it in good health.
+In this article, we’ll look at the technique of “product switching”, which allows you to earn multiple signup bonuses with one financial institution without incurring additional credit checks, and also helps to improve your credit score and keep it in good health.

 What Is Product Switching?

 Whenever you put in an application for a new credit card, the lender pulls your credit file and assesses your creditworthiness.
-That’s known as a “hard pull”, and too many of these inquiries can affect your credit score in the short term, hampering your ability to open even more cards and blow through even more bonuses.
+That’s known as a “hard pull”, and too many of these inquiries can affect your credit score in the short term, hampering your ability to open even more cards and obtain even more welcome bonuses.

 On the other hand, with certain financial institutions, if you already hold a credit card product you’re allowed to “switch” to another product without getting another credit check done.
 After all, the financial institution isn’t issuing you additional credit – you’re simply transferring your existing credit limit to a different credit card product.

-Typically, product switching can only be done over the phone, since applying for a card online would constitute a new credit application.
+Typically, product switching can only be done over the phone, since applying for a card online would constitute a new credit application (although as you’ll see below, there’s one important exception to this).
 Customer service representatives of banks that allow product switches are all familiar with the practice and can quite easily help you get it done.